-Japan to set out pandemic exit strategy after emergency extended
+Japan sets out pandemic exit strategy after emergency extended

 The plan represents the most comprehensive conception to date of the administration’s vision for a future with COVID-19.

-According to a draft proposal of the plan announced by infectious disease experts last week, the government will look to peel back attendance limits on large public events and revive the Go To Travel campaign — a controversial government-funded program that was canceled in late 2020 amid heavy criticism — but only for people who can prove they are fully inoculated or have recently tested negative for COVID-19.
+According to the exit strategy, the government will look to peel back attendance limits on large public events and revive the Go To Travel campaign — a controversial government-funded program that was canceled in late 2020 amid heavy criticism — but only for people who can prove they are fully inoculated or have recently tested negative for COVID-19.

 Restaurants, bars and other dining establishments — which have been asked to close early and stop serving alcohol whenever a state of emergency or quasi-emergency measure is in effect — will eventually be able to serve alcohol to vaccinated people without fear of punishment, as long as they maintain virus precautions.